 It is possible to improve meetings getting positive contributions and engagement from the whole team, including the introverts.
-This page has ideas to help you run a great meeting, based on the book “Running meetings that make things happen:”, written to help you engage introverts and extroverts in your meetings.
-You might also choose to get me run your meetings for you.
+This page is full of ideas to help you run a great meeting, which are based “Running meetings that make things happen.”